aragon/toucan-voting-plugin/src/oapp-upgradeable/aragon-oapp/PERMISSIONS.md

 - Not usable outside of Aragon context
 - Setting the delegate happens on the endpoint, so strictly speaking, you still have a second permission system.
 - `executeSelf` is very broad, and needs to be used with caution.
-- `OAPP_ADMINISTRATORS` could change the delegate to an address other than `address(this)` which would circumvent the PM system.
+- `OAPP_ADMINISTRATORS` could change the delegate to an address other than `address(dao)` which would circumvent the PM system.
     - It is trivial to change this though - we simply revert `setDelegate`:
 ```js
 /// @notice We prohibit changing the delegate as this would allow admins to bypass the permission model of the OApp.